top of page

 Keep Religion Out?

-Drawn on April 26, 2025 | Published from Miami
+Drawn on April 26, 2025 | Published from Miami | Updated August 26, 2025

 In America, religious institutions bring home so much bacon — with upwards of 1.2 trillion US dollars [1] in socio-economic impact — that the papal entourage back at the Vatican looks anorexic by comparison.
 This is especially true for prosperity gospel televangelists: Jet-set tycoons who rake in undisclosed fortunes from their impressionable sheep without a shred of taxation-turbulence shaking their flight — a fair deal, apparently.
-Moi

 After all, these deacons are US citizens who run organizations that could be described as major legacy corporations with offshore levels of cash.
-Regardless of any ideological wall between church and state, one would think it’d make sense for them to hand a slice of that tithing back to society.
+Regardless of any ideological wall between church and state, one would think it’d make sense for them to return a slice of that tithing back to society.
 Surely, with the kind of money pouring into their coffers, they can certainly afford to pitch into the nation’s piggy bank with enough left over for that Learjet 75 Liberty — suede-lining trim options included.

 Fascinatingly, by a quirk of church - state separation, religious bodies offer no more than solicitation and prayer to pay their dues.